 Search engine by Freefind

-The next monthly meeting of the Sam Hughes Neighborhood Association will be held March 17, 2015 at 7:00 PM at the Himmel Park Library.
-Everyone is welcome to attend.
+The next monthly meeting of the Sam Hughes Neighborhood Association will be held September 17, 2019 at 7:00 PM at the Himmel Park Library.

 PLEASE NOTE: Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.